 Most often you’ll see recipes for red or white sangria and even rosé sangria.
 Usually these drinks are red, white or pink in color, depending on the wine used, and they are most often seen in the warm summer months.
 But this apple cider version reflects the all the colors and flavors of mild fall days and cool fall nights.

-- Ginger ale (I highly recommend Q Tonic Ginger Ale.
-It has a less sweet and more spicy flavor than typical grocery store ginger ale brands.)
+- Ginger ale - I highly recommend Q Mixer Ginger Ale.
+It has a less sweet and more spicy flavor than typical grocery store ginger ale brands.

 The beauty of sangria is that it must be made ahead of time.
 The fruit needs time to chill out with the wine, liqueur and juices for maximum flavor.

-- Start by filling a large pitcher with the wine, cider, liqueur and lemon juice.
+Start by filling a large pitcher with the wine and cider.

-- Add the chopped apple and pear and a few cinnamon sticks.
-Give it all a quick stir and pop it in the refrigerator.
+Add the sliced apple and pear and a few cinnamon sticks to the pitcher.

 A drier white wine is ideal for this sangria.
-I used a Californian Sauvignon Blanc, but if you’re unsure, just ask for suggestions at your favorite liquor store.
+I use either Sauvignon Blanc or Pinot Grigio, but if you’re unsure, just ask for suggestions at your favorite liquor store.

 Absolutely!
 Omit the wine and liqueur and add additional cider, ginger ale and a bit of non-alcoholic ginger syrup if you can find it.
 You may also want to include some club soda to cut the sweetness of the extra cider.